IntroductionThe Pirau Ridge Track in Puketi Forest is an easy 11 km walking track, with walking and mountain biking opportunities.

-This old logging road provides walking or mountain biking opportunities between the Puketi Recreation Area and the start of the Walnut Track, Pukatea Ridge Track.
+This old logging road provides walking or mountain biking opportunities between the Puketi Recreation Area and the start of the Pukatea Ridge Track.

-You can access the lower Waipapa River Track from the Pirau Ridge.
+You can access the lower Waipapa River Track from the Pirau Ridge which connects to the Pukatea Ridge Track.

 There are several places that you can access the recreational area from.
 The recommended entry point is from SH10 approximately 600 m north of the Waipapa Township.